sumitgupta28/terraform/README.md

         rerun this command to reinitialize your working directory.
 If you forget, other commands will detect it and remind you to do so if necessary.

+### terraform validate

+        $ terraform validate
+        Success!
+The configuration is valid.

 ### terraform plan